chmarr/gridfinity-boxes/README.md

 * *height* -- The height of the feature.
 This is in mm, and usually a multiple of the *gridfinity_unit_height* of **7**.
 * *z_offset* -- The base height of the feature.
 Most features begin at the top of the module base, so this is the default.
 Internal fillets and the stacking lip will usually appear higher.
+* *radius* -- The radius of the fillet at the internal bottom.
+* *sides* -- A 4-tuple boolean values indicating which side the fillet is to appear on.
+A "true" or "non-zero" value indicates to put a fillet there.
+The order is "[right, back, left, front]".
+I.e., the value `[0,1,0,1]` will create fillets at the back and front.
+The default is "all sides".

 ### gridfinity_module_base
 Creates the container base, including the X x Y inserts and a overall base layer.
 Always 7mm high.
 The origin of this and other features